-Education, inspiration, action.
-Events include daytime workshops on tactical urbanism, Dutch design and innovative behavioural research methods.
-We have a two-day conference and long-format keynote speeches featuring recognized experts in their field from around the world.
-We are taking our time with each speaker to create chances for you to meet, interact and work together because we know that the collaboration is what pays off in the end.
-ModeShift will feature a number of multi-disciplinary panel discussions in a relaxed atmosphere taking on some tough questions and big ideas.
+Again, we are taking our time with each speaker to create chances for you to meet, interact and work together because we know that the collaboration is what pays off in the end.
 Look for hands-on components and tours too.
 Some of it is open to the public.
-View the program as it emerges here.
+View the program as it is updated here.

 Who should attend?

 If you care about the future of the urban environments we share and see yourself as having a role in shaping them – however big or small – then this event is for you.
 If your interest/expertise is in engineering, culture, urbanism, nature, communications, philosophy or politics, there definitely will be something for you to learn, say and do.
 We are making a special effort to involve people of diverse skill sets, ages and public/professional backgrounds.

 Why be a part of it?